Your cookie preferences

 To work out how much energy you're using in a week, just read your meter, make a note and check again in a week.

-A smart meter not only automatically sends meter readings to your supplier for more accurate bills, it comes with an in home display that allows you to track your usage in near-real-time, and showing what that adds up to in pounds and pence.
+A smart meter not only automatically sends meter readings to your supplier for more accurate bills, it comes with an in-home display that allows you to track your usage in near-real-time, and showing what that adds up to in pounds and pence.

 Read our guide to smart meters to find out more.

-How to estimate your energy usage
+How to estimate energy usage

 Energy user groups: Low, medium and high